inspire-eu-validation/download-service/Pre-defined-Atom-v3.1/dataset-feed-rights-element.md

  **Test method**

-* the [rights element](#rightselement) must be non-empty text; the text content must include at least one alpha-numeric letter.
+* The [rights element](#rightselement) must be non-empty text; the text content must include at least one alpha-numeric letter.

 **Reference(s)**: